Solairw/100-days-of-code/log.md

 1. Solved Exercise 11 in Lerner's A3 course.
 Created Config class with backup functionality.
 Learned about `time()` function from `time` module- used for creating timestamps.

 2. Started Exercise 4 in Lerner's B3 course.
 The task is to create zip file out of tar archive contents.
 File manipulation in Python is still tricky for me.

+### Day 12: December 2, 2019

+**Today's Progress:**

+Solved Exercise 4 in Lerner's B3 course.
+It was tricky and tough.
+I got extra trouble since test file had a little mistake.
+However, I learned about `tarfile` and `zipfile` modules.